wolfgangr/perl_rrd_cgi/README.md

 Have a Navigation bar where you can change the timeframe on display in the browser without much hazzle.
 List of charts are hardcoded in the scripts as perl arrays like here:
 https://github.com/wolfgangr/perl_rrd_cgi/blob/03e9b2c4793ea0ad47766315c396a692e221de1d/chargery.pl#L15
-Use ordinary rrdgraph definition syntax, where you just (may) omit the parameters added from the navigator
+Use ordinary rrdgraph definition syntax, where you just (may) omit the parameters provided by the navigator
 (start, end, interval, width, heigth, base...)

 ### content